Disability Rights: Know Your Rights with Support Providers

 Future of Disability Rights and Advocacy

 Rights continue to grow and evolve.
-Advocacy for disabilities remains important.
+Disability advocacy remains important.

 More people are speaking up and sharing their experiences.